mkotsur/restito/guide.md

 <a name="expected_stubs" />
 ## Expected stubs

-Makes sure that certain stubbed condition has been called some number of times.
+Makes sure that certain stubbed condition has been called some number of times, or the sequence has been completed.
 See [ExpectedStubTest](https://github.com/mkotsur/restito/blob/master/src/test/java/guide/ExpectedStubTest.java) to learn how to do it.

 <a name="sequenced_stub_actions" />
 ## Sequenced stub actions